 When writing the words in the sentences, encourage children to say the word aloud, count the phonemes and write down the grapheme for each phoneme as they say it.
-Encourage them to think about how to add the focus suffixes to the words.
-For example, when adding the suffix -ness to words ending in 'y', they will replace the 'y' with an 'i' and add -ness.
+Encourage them to think about how to write contractions by recalling which letters to omit and where to place the apostrophe.
 Encourage the children to think about which graphemes to choose by thinking about previously taught spelling 'rules'.
 Common exception words that have been previously taught for spelling are also included in the sentences.
 Encourage children to recall the tricky part of the word when spelling.